srcimon/screwbox/UNRELEASED-CHANGES.md

 - Fixed random offset for shaders
 - Made ShaderSetup serializable to fix broken saving mechanism when using shaders
+- Fixed wrong opacity value when parsing hex values to color

 ### 🧽 Cleanup & refactoring